Tips for Qualifying for a Mortgage

 How Much House Can You Really Afford?

 So if your monthly income is $3,000, you would be paying somewhere between $750 (25%) and 1350 (45%).
-Most financial institutions now have online mortgage and loan calculators, so visit your institution's website and see what it says before asking your institution about qualifying for a mortgage.
+Most financial institutions now have online mortgage and loan calculators.
+Visit your institution's website and see what it says before asking about qualifying for a mortgage.

 Know Your Credit Reports

-The primary factors on your credit score are your outstanding debt, and your history of payments.
-If you have a large amount of outstanding debt, and have a history of paying late, expect a lower credit score.
+The primary factors behind your credit score are your outstanding debt, and your history of payments.
+If you have a large amount of outstanding debt and have a history of paying late, expect a lower credit score.
 Check your score and clear up any errors before you file for a loan, not after.

 Preapproved and Prequalified Loans

 Once you've established the kind of loan you'll need and gauged your personal financial landscape, your lender can provide you with a prequalification letter for a loan.
 This is a letter saying that, based on the information you've provided, it is likely that you will be approved for a loan of a certain amount.
-Note that this letter is not a guarantee, but it is helpful in providing you with a specific loan amount that you can begin shopping around with.
+Note that this letter is not a guarantee.
+It is helpful in providing you with a specific loan amount that you can begin shopping around with.

 A preapproved loan is the next step beyond prequalification, as it is a guaranteed loan.
-It means that your lender has checked your credit,evaluated your financial situation and decided that you can be given a loan for a specific amount.
-Note, however, that although a preapproved loan means that you can get a loan, it's not an absolute guarantee that loan will be granted, because most institutions require an appraisal of the property, a title report and a purchase contract before the preapproved loan will actually be completed.
+It means that your lender has checked your credit, evaluated your financial situation and decided that you can be given a loan for a specific amount.
+Note, however, that although a preapproved loan means that you can get a loan, it's not an absolute guarantee that the loan will be granted.
+Most institutions require an appraisal of the property, a title report and a purchase contract before the preapproved loan will actually be completed.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help